 You may add the content your customers would engage in in the message content and offer some exclusive offers or discounts.

 Achieving better results

 Send more newsletters.
-Links in your emails that direct to your website place cookies in recipients' browsers.
+Links in emails that direct to your website place cookies in recipients' browsers.

 Woocommerce.
 For the Woocommerce platform, we also place cookies in customers' browsers after they place their first order.
-This means that after the first order customer is identified on your website even if he didn't do any other things that would allow us to place cookies in their browser.
+This means that after the first order, the customer is identified on your website, even if he didn't do any other things that would allow us to place cookies in their browser.